Skip to content Skip to sidebar Skip to footer

-Montenegro’s historical breadcrumbs, hinting at the existence of ancient human settlements, are older than a whopping 180,000 years!
-Our first reliable peek into the ethnic makeup of these early Montenegrin dwellers dates back to the Early Bronze Age (2000-1500 BC).
-Thanks to archaeological treasures, we’ve learned that the Illyrians called this land home.
-Fast-forward to the early Iron Age (1000-500 BC), and the Illyrians had cobbled together a tribal network that eventually blossomed into a full-fledged state in Montenegro.
+Montenegro’s historical breadcrumbs, which point to the existence of early human settlements, date back more than 180,000 years!
+Our first solid look at the ethnic mix of these early Montenegrin settlers dates back to the Early Bronze Age (2000-1500 BC).
+Archaeological finds have revealed that the Illyrians called this country home.
+Fast forward to the early Iron Age (1000-500 BC), and the Illyrians had built a tribal network that eventually grew into a full-fledged state in Montenegro.

 But alas, the Illyrian state was not meant to last.
 As it faded into history, the Roman population began to migrate into the area, kicking off a period of Romanization that saw Illyrian tribes embracing Roman customs.
 This cultural mash-up was especially intense as the 3rd century waved goodbye and the 4th century rolled into town.
 So, buckle up as we continue to delve into Montenegro’s multifaceted past in this informative, slightly whimsical adventure.